by David Auburn

 At Theatre on Chester Cnr.
 Chester and Oxford Streets, Epping

 Rehearsals are held at Theatre on Chester

-All Tuesdays and Thursdays 7pm plus additional rehearsals 17/7 and 24/7 from 4pm.
+All Tuesdays and Thursdays from 7pm plus additional rehearsals 17/7 and 24/7 from 4pm.
 Tech 25/7 from 7pm and preview 27/7 from 7pm.
 A full rehearsal schedule will be given at the first reading.